glyphr-studio/Glyphr-Studio-2-Help/docs/faq/run-locally.md

 service, there is a database and some additional web stuff going on in the background to make that happen.
 The "back-end" for websites is simply some other computer across the internet that plays the role of a server.

-Glyphr Studio is a web app, does not depend on things that are considered back-end components.
+Glyphr Studio is a web app, but it does not depend on things that are considered back-end components.
 It is 100% HTML, CSS, and JavaScript, all of which can be run locally on your computer.
 Even though most people use the app from the hosted location at https://www.glyphrstudio.com/app, this technically isn't required.
 You can use Glyphr Studio locally, without an internet connection!